Munchkin-233/urinarybioPC/README.md

 The data was originally used in a paper by Silvana Debernardi and colleagues, published in 2020 in the journal PLOS Medicine.
 The dataset was open-access, and we downloaded a relabeled version from <a href="https://www.kaggle.com/johnjdavisiv/urinary-biomarkers-for-pancreatic-cancer">kaggle</a>.

 ### Replicating the codes
-Before running the codes, change the readcsv file to your working directory, install all packages mentioned in the RMDfile.
+Before running the codes, change the readcsv file to your working directory, install all packages mentioned in the Rmd file.